Limitations of Deep Learning for Inverse Problems on Digital Hardware: Introduction

 \subsection{Deep Learning}

 A completely different approach to tackle various problems has recently emerged in the form of deep learning.
-Instead of explicitly modelling a process, its goal is to learn the underlying relations by using an \textit{(artificial) neural network} as model setting.
-Already in 1943 McCulloch and Pitts \cite{McCulloch43NNs}, inspired by the functionality of the human brain, introduced the idea of a neural network.
+Instead of explicitly modelling a process, its goal is to learn the underlying relations by using an \textit{(artificial) neural network}.
+Inspired by the functionality of the human brain, McCulloch and Pitts \cite{McCulloch43NNs} introduced the idea of a neural network in 1943.
 Roughly speaking, a neural network consists of neurons arranged in layers and connected by weighted edges; in mathematical terms we can think of a concatenation of affine-linear functions and relatively simple non-linearities.

 Triggered by the drastic improvements in computing power of digital computers and the availability of vast amounts of training data, the area has seen overwhelming practical progress in the last fifteen years.
-Deep neural networks (which in fact inspired the name "deep learning"), i.e., networks with large numbers of layers, have been applied with great success in many different fields, even often yielding state of the art results in applications such as image classification \cite{He2015DelvingDI}, playing board games \cite{Silver16Go}, natural language processing \cite{Brown20GPT3}, and protein folding prediction \cite{Senior20DeepFold}.
+Deep neural networks (which in fact inspired the name "deep learning"), i.e., networks with large numbers of layers, have been applied with great success in many different fields, even yielding state of the art results in applications such as image classification \cite{He2015DelvingDI}, playing board games \cite{Silver16Go}, natural language processing \cite{Brown20GPT3}, and protein folding prediction \cite{Senior20DeepFold}.
 Interestingly, the most significant progress and superhuman abilities seem to occur on discrete problems such as the aforementioned board games including chess and Go.
 For an in-depth overview, we refer to the survey paper by LeCun, Bengio, and Hinton \cite{LeCun15DL}.

 A neural network implements a non-linear mapping and the primary goal is to approximate an unknown function based on a given set (of samples) of input-output value pairs.
 This is typically accomplished by adjusting the network’s biases and weights according to an optimization process; the standard approach so far is stochastic gradient descent (via backpropagation) \cite{Rumelhart86BP}.
-This step is usually referred to as the training of a neural network.
+The optimization step is usually referred to as the training of a neural network.